 When it comes to child development stages, there are no hard and fast rules.
 Over the years, experts have developed a set of milestones for certain ages.
 These milestones serve as a rough guide.
 Generally, there are different stages for different types of development.
 Physical, intellectual, and social development are the most common.
 Emotional and moral development is also broken down into stages sometimes as well.
 Each category covers a lot of ground with different milestones.
-It is easy to get lost in the amount of information out there about child development stages.
+It is easy to get lost in the amount of information out there.
 I’ll go over the basics here and leave a few links to more drawn out and sophisticated development tracking articles.
 While useful, it is best to stick to the basics and not get overly wrapped up in each and every possible milestone.
 Every child progresses differently.

 For a summary of the stages of cognitive development in children look here: http://www.thekidscave.org/child-development/cognitive-development-in-children/ This article is the summary of Jean Piaget’s studies and covers infant to adult.